BMC Health Services Research

 Conclusions.
 While there are some differences between ACOs formed prior to August 2012 and those formed in the following year, the three-cluster taxonomy appears to best describe the types of ACOs in existence as of July 2013.
 The updated taxonomy can be used by researchers, policy makers, and health care organizations to support evaluation and continued development of ACOs.

 Wu, Frances M.; Shortell, Stephen M.; Lewis, Valerie A.; Colla, Carrie H.; and Fisher, Elliott S., "Assessing Differences between Early and Later Adopters of Accountable Care Organizations Using Taxonomic Analysis" (2016).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2549.